nagyistge/betterconfig/README.rst

 ============

-betterconfig provides a more convenient and extensible configuration language, and a simpler built on python's builtin ConfigParser format, along with a drastically simplified interface for loading configs.
+betterconfig provides a more convenient and extensible configuration language, and a simpler interface built on python's builtin ConfigParser format, along with a drastically simplified interface for loading configs.

 Type Coercion Boilerplate Sucks
 -------------------------------